The p-AAA algorithm for data driven modeling of parametric dynamical systems: Revisiting the single variable problem

 \subsection{The barycentric rational interpolant via Loewner matrices}

-Given the data (samples) in \cref{svdata}, the Loewner approach \cite{anderson90rational,An86scalar} builds the rational approximant $\Hr(s)$ in \cref{eq:bary1} that interpolates the data (assuming a rational interpolant of degree $k-1$ exists).
-Partition the sampling points and the corresponding function values:
+Given the data (samples) in \cref{svdata}, the Loewner approach \cite{anderson90rational,An86scalar} builds {a} rational {function $\Hr(s)$ in \cref{eq:bary1} such that $\Hr(s_i) = h_i$ for all $i=1,\ldots,N$ (assuming a rational function of degree $k-1$ with this property exists).
+In this case we call $\Hr(s)$ a rational interpolant.} Partition the sampling points and the corresponding function values:

 Interpolation at $\{\s_1,\s_2,\ldots,\s_k\}$ is attained by choosing

 provided $\alpha_i$'s are nonzero.
 For interpolation at $\sh_i$, for $i=1,2,\ldots,N-k$, we set

 Multiplying out with the denominator, we obtain